 Stress increases cortisol levels, and challenges our immune system, making us even more vulnerable to these environmental pathogens.
 So when nature is not functioning at its best, it’s nearly impossible for us as humans to do the same.
 And the health consequences from climate change are not evenly distributed; people of color, indigenous people, and lower income folks are all hit hardest by the worsening environment.

-In the APA’s 69-page report on the existing scientific literature, many mental health conditions that can be linked to experiencing climate change are identified: trauma and shock, PTSD, compounded stress, strains on social relationships, depression, anxiety, suicide, substance abuse, aggression and violence, loss of autonomy and control, loss of personal and occupational identity, and feelings of helplessness, fear, and fatalism.
+Many mental health conditions that can be linked to experiencing climate change are identified: trauma and shock, PTSD, compounded stress, strains on social relationships, depression, anxiety, suicide, substance abuse, aggression and violence, loss of autonomy and control, loss of personal and occupational identity, and feelings of helplessness, fear, and fatalism.
 And for those of us not yet directly impacted by climate change, there is still a huge amount of existential anxiety that can trigger these various conditions and symptoms, as we struggle with our place in the quickly changing world and worry about our children and future generations.

 The evidence shows that when nature is sick, it makes us sicker too.
 But this is a profoundly difficult concept for many people to grasp, which is perhaps why ecotherapy’s crucial message hasn’t yet taken off in mainstream culture, even as the word itself continues to cultivate conversation.
 There are numerous reasons for this, one of which the APA calls “psychological distance”—namely, if we’re not personally experiencing the direct negative effects of climate changes ourselves, we’re much less likely to believe such consequences are truly happening.
 Another barrier to understanding is our political divide; there are so many people still unconvinced that climate change is even happening that it makes it near impossible to have a legitimate conversation with them about climate’s health effects.